“We should write an album. We’ve been talking about doing it forever,” I said to my good friend, Rena.

 What have you always wanted to do, create or experience?
 Could you take a short chunk of time and dedicate that time to making it happen?

-The debut E.P. by Tip of the Hat is available today, November 26, 2013!
+The debut E.P. by my band, Tip of the Hat is available today, November 26, 2013!
 Listen to it for free right here.